fastchat/server/README.md

 Note:
 Destroys the users session token server side.
 You need to be logged in to call this.

+## Device Token

+GET /user/device

+Returns:
+The devices that have been registered to that user.

+POST /user/device
+{
+	token: '3424424324324adfdsfsd',
+	type: 'ios'
+}

+Note:
+'type' can either be 'ios' or 'android'.
+Anything else returns a 400.

 ## Get Groups
 GET /group